Jpaezd/GlobalBlockchain-SecAdvJourney/Challenge_04_React_TypeScript_Wallet_Connector/pro/Challenger_04_pro/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-React-yellow)
 ![Advanced](https://img.shields.io/badge/Advanced-truegreen)

 This folder demonstrates the **PRO version of Web3 wallet integration** using React and TypeScript.
-It goes beyond the basics to provide a production-ready implementation with lifecycle handling, account change detection, and safety checks.
+It goes beyond the basics to provide a production-ready implementation with lifecycle handling, account change detection, real-time balance display, and safety checks.

 ---